PrefectHQ/prefect-background-task-examples/README.md

 Let's run some tasks!
 </details>

-### Example 1: Run a Prefect task outside of a flow
+### Example 1: Run a Prefect task in the foreground by calling it

 <details> <summary>Expand</summary>